Yes? No? Why?

 Original Source: “Soccer is quickly gaining popularity in America.
 More schools continue to add soccer to their list of competitive varsity sports.
 In fact, most high schools that offer varsity soccer have a feeder program in the elementary and intermediate grades so that players come to the sport with a good number of skills and knowledge of the rules of the game.”

-No - not allowed to do that
+Not allowed to do that

 400

 A student finds a picture on the web that perfectly illustrates a point she wants to make in her paper.
-She downloads the picture, but does not use the website’s analysis; in addition, she writes her own caption for the picture.
+She downloads the picture, but does not use the website’s analysis; she writes her own caption for the picture.
 Since the analysis and caption are her own, she does not include a citation for the picture.

 Yes

-The original image is not the student's
+The original image is not the student's.

 400